Brock String Exercise

 The activity can be altered to make it easier or more difficult by bringing the beads closer/further to the nose and/or by employing lenses and prisms.

 Why is the Brock String Important in Vision Therapy?

 The Brock string exercise can be used to diagnose and treat visual problems, including lazy eye, convergence insufficiency and other deficiencies in a person’s visual skills.
 This is critical since these issues can cause eye strain, headaches, blurry vision, balance issues and other problems.
 A concussion or other type of brain injury can also induce these same symptoms.

 The Brock string exercise is divided into two parts: convergence and suppression.

 Convergence occurs when both eyes are not focused correctly; they focus behind an object rather than directly on it.
 So in this context, a person with convergence insufficiency may struggle to maintain their focus on a single bead.
 If this is one of your issues, you may be experiencing eye strain or double vision.

 Suppression occurs when the brain disregards the signals that one of the eyes sends to the brain.
 When looking at a Brock string you may only see one string instead of two, or one string may appear and then disappear.
 You will only see one field of vision, which may affect your balance and peripheral vision.

 While the Brock string has numerous applications, it is not a do-it-yourself project; you will have the best results under the supervision of a vision therapy optometrist.
-Contact Brain Vision Institute to learn more about the Brock string exercise and vision therapy.Our practice serves patients from Northwest Suburbs of Chicago, Schaumburg, Hoffman Estates, and Arlington Heights, Illinois and surrounding communities.
+Contact Brain Vision Institute to learn more about the Brock string exercise and vision therapy.Our practice serves patients from Northwest Suburbs of Chicago, South Barrington, Hoffman Estates, and Arlington Heights, Illinois and surrounding communities.